 Jonny Bairstow excited to begin England’s ‘new journey’ in Test cricket

-Ben Stokes and coach Brendon McCullum kick off their leadership regime having recently been installed as captain and head coach
+Bairstow has returned to England and immediately turned his focus to the Test series against New Zealand

-Jonny Bairstow is thrilled to be part of England’s “new journey” at Lord’s this week, just days after arriving back from the Indian Premier League.
+Jonny Bairstow is thrilled to be present for the start of England’s “new journey” at Lord’s this week, just days after arriving back from the Indian Premier League.

-Bairstow has been on the road for most of the winter and only returned from his stint with Punjab Kings last Monday, just in time to join up ahead of Thursday’s first Test against New Zealand.

-A well-earned break might have appealed but, with captain Ben Stokes and coach Brendon McCullum kicking off their leadership regime having recently been installed as captain and head coach, there is only one place Bairstow wants to be.
+England kick off their international summer against New Zealand on Thursday, with recently appointed head coach Brendon McCullum and captain Ben Stokes at the helm for the first time.

+Bairstow was on hand to take part in the pair’s first training session on Monday, just a week after returning from his IPL stint with Punjab Kings.

+It has been a gruelling schedule for the Yorkshireman, who has also contested a T20 World Cup in the United Arab Emirates, played in the Ashes in Australia and toured the West Indies since last playing on home soil, but the idea of taking a break was never part of his plans.

 “I don’t want a rest.
+That hadn’t even come into my mind.
 I’ve never been one for resting when there’s opportunities to play for England,” he said.

-“It is extremely special and that has always been my goal, to play for England as long as I can.
-Lord’s is a fantastic place for us to be to start the new journey, it all begins on Thursday and it should be great fun.
-It’s exciting.”
+“Playing Test cricket is something I want to do.
+People know my desire to play for England, to play Test cricket.
+Lord’s is a fantastic place for us to be to start the new journey and it should be great fun.

-McCullum took training for the first time on Monday morning, assisted by long-standing assistants Paul Collingwood and Jon Lewis.
-The Kiwi has already had one major influence on English cricket, with the Black Caps side he captained providing the template for Eoin Morgan’s World Cup-winning team of 2019.

-Bairstow was a key player in the white-ball transformation and is looking forward to being part of McCullum’s red-ball overhaul.
+“It’s exciting to be back here, hopefully with a full crowd, and come Thursday it’ll hopefully be fizzing.”

+While Stokes’ promotion merely amplifies the leadership role he already had as Joe Root’s vice-captain and the dressing room talisman, the addition of McCullum represents a significant injection of fresh blood, fresh eyes and fresh thinking to a team who have won just once in their last 17 attempts.

 “Baz is someone I’ve always wanted to work with.
 He’s someone I’ve played against and grown up watching and was very intrigued by,” he said.